Anthony Lamb (basketball): Return to Rio Grande Valley / San Antonio Spurs (2021–2022)

 On November 3, 2021, Lamb re-signed with the Rio Grande Valley Vipers as a returning player.
 He averaged 15.0 points, 5.6 rebounds, and 2.9 assists per game.

 On January 6, 2022, Lamb signed a 10-day contract with the San Antonio Spurs via the hardship exemption.
 He appeared in two games for the Spurs, and following the expiration of the 10-day contract, he returned to the Vipers.

 On March 23, 2022, the Houston Rockets signed Lamb to a two-way contract.
 He did not appear in a game, and became a free agent at the conclusion of the season.

-Golden State Warriors (2022–present)
+Golden State Warriors (2022–2023)

 Lamb once again joined the Houston Rockets for the 2022 NBA Summer League.
 On October 5, 2022, Lamb signed an Exhibit 10 contract with the Golden State Warriors.
 On October 14, his contract was converted into a two-way contract.
 On March 17, 2023, Lamb's deal was converted into a standard NBA contract.

+New Zealand Breakers (2023–2024)

+On October 10, 2023, Lamb signed with the New Zealand Breakers of the National Basketball League (NBL) as an injury replacement for Justinian Jessup.
+On February 4, 2024, Lamb ruptured his Achilles in a game against the Perth Wildcats, ending his season.

+Aquila Basket Trento (2024–2025)

+On August 2, 2024, Lamb signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+Hapoel Jerusalem (2025–present)

+On July 30, 2025, Lamb signed with Hapoel Jerusalem of the Israeli Ligat HaAl.